AWS Lake Formation access control support#

 Overview#

-AWS Lake Formation access control support is only available for catalogs, that use the Hive connector, since it utilizes the security system of the Hive connector.
+AWS Lake Formation access control support is only available for catalogs that use the Iceberg connector or the Hive connector, which utilizes HDFS file system support.

 Configure AWS Lake Formation#

-Each catalog that needs to be controlled with AWS Lake Formation must have the catalog properties file configured to use the lake-formation Hive security:
+Each catalog that needs to be controlled with AWS Lake Formation must have the catalog properties file configured to use lake-formation security.

 hive.security=lake-formation

-The following is a more complex example of a catalog properties file that is configured to use AWS Lake Formation for authorization with the Hive connector.
+The following is a more complex example of a catalog properties file that is configured to use AWS Lake Formation for authorization.

 connector.name=hive